 Content marketing's growth has been explosive and is showing no signs of stopping.
 It is the heart and the foundation of most successful digital marketing campaigns.

-In fact, behind every great brand, provides wealth of relevant and valuable content that really connects with the audience.
+In fact, every great brand provides a wealth of relevant and valuable content that really connects with the audience.